lushaylabs/tangnano9k-series-examples/README.md

 ### Arbiter
 Implements a memory controller allowing for three modules to share a common memory.
 Full article can be found here [here](https://learn.lushaylabs.com/tang-nano-9k-sharing-resources/)

+### I2C ADC (ADS1115)
+Example project using 2 channels out of the 4 on the 16-bit ADC.
+This project reads two analog values and displays them on screen in both raw format and in volts.
+Full article can be found [here](https://learn.lushaylabs.com/i2c-adc-micro-procedures/)